lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 ### Workshop Fees

 $1095, plus hotel, transportation, meals.
 The workshop is limited to 10 participants.
 Meals are at participants’ expense.
 Healthy snacks and bottled water are provided as part of workshop fee.
-To register, [**click here**](http://shop.lesterpickerphoto.com/page/801).
+To register, [**SOLD OUT**](http://shop.lesterpickerphoto.com/page/801).

 ### Workshop Itinerary